-- We promise to set aside time and money to provide training and development for our youth worker.
+- We promise to set aside time and money to provide training and development for our youth leader.

 When Paul writes to Timothy in the New Testament, he clearly places on him a responsibility to train himself, especially in ‘godliness’.
 But Paul’s advice and guidance in 1 Timothy isn’t just about character and spiritual life; it’s also about skills.
 Paul offers advice about ways to manage members of the congregation, about pastoral warning signs to monitor and about intergenerational conflicts.

 Paul believes that Timothy needs to continue to grow not only in faith, but in understanding, skills and experience.
-In effect, Paul is behaving as an excellent employer.
-He is aware that Timothy is going to face challenges in his work, and so he wants to make sure he’s equipped for the task ahead.
+He is aware that Timothy is going to face challenges in his ministry, and so he wants to make sure he’s equipped for the task ahead.

-The same challenge exists for churches today who employ a youth worker.
-Alongside their spiritual growth, churches need to think about ongoing training and development for their worker.
-Whatever qualifications they arrive with, the church has a responsibility to continue to invest in them and develop their skills, just like in any profession.
+The same challenge exists for churches today to train their youth leader.
+Alongside their spiritual growth, churches need to think about ongoing training and development for their leader.
+No matter what skills the youth leader already has, the church has a responsibility to continue to invest in them and develop their skills.

 There are lots of different kinds of training available to meet these needs, from one day events to conferences and academic programs.
 Some are organised by the church, others by schools or universities, parachurch organisations or denominations.
 Another form of training can come through mentoring which targets a specific skill.
-For example, a youth worker who desires to increase their computer skills may meet once a week for 6 weeks of mentoring with an IT professional.
-In addition, youth workers should meet regularly with an experienced supervisor from outside their local church to process various vocational situations.
-External supervision is a necessary support structure for consistent best practice in youth work and continuous development of the youth worker.
+For example, a youth leader who desires to increase their computer skills may meet once a week for 6 weeks of mentoring with an IT professional.

-Churches should take a youth worker’s continued professional development seriously.
-The costs should be included in the annual youth budget and the appropriate time set aside in a youth worker’s schedule.
+Churches should take a youth leader’s continued professional development seriously.
+The costs should be included in the annual youth budget.

 Questions to consider